-This chapter is dedicated to the applications of the developed techniques in several different problems.
-We demonstrate how the described approaches for GP regression and kernel approximation can be used in a tensor completion problem, density estimate, and simultaneous localization and mapping (SLAM).
-This is a diverse set of problems: density estimation is a key problem in statistics, SLAM is one of the main problems in robotics, while tensor completion is a very general problem, which can be encountered in computer vision, signal processing, machine learning and many others.
-All of them require large-scale or online methods and can benefit from using GP- or kernel-based approaches.
-In this chapter, we show how large-scale GP methods can be incorporated into existing approaches.
-The resulting techniques provide state-of-the-art results in terms of both accuracy and computational complexity.
+This chapter is dedicated to applications of the developed techniques in several different problems.
+We demonstrate how the described approaches for GP regression and kernel approximation can be used in a tensor completion problem, density estimate and simultatineous localization and mapping (SLAM).
+This is a diverse set of problems: density estimation is a key problem in statistics, SLAM is one of the main problems in robotics, while tensor completion is a very general problem that can be encountered in computer vision, signal processing, machine learning and many others.
+All of them require largescale or online methods and can benefit from using GP or kernel based approaches.
+In this chapter we show how large-scale GP methods can be incroporated into existing approaches.
+The resulting techniques provides state-of-the-art results both in terms of accuracy and computational complextiy.